-The decision for player eligibility rests with the principal after consultation with the athletic coordinator and the coaches.
+The decision for player eligibility rests with the principal after consultation with the athletic director and the coaches.
 Good sportsmanship is part of the sports program.
 If a student is suspended from playing he/she is still required to attend the games and give moral support from the bench.
-If a suspended playing student misses two (2) games he/she is automatically excluded from the team.
-Included in the sports program are:
+If a suspended playing student misses two (2) games he/she is automatically suspended from the team for the remainder of the season.
+Included in the sports program are: Girls' Basketball Boys' Basketball Soccer Baseball and Softball Cheerleading

-Boys' Basketball - Girls' Basketball Soccer Baseball and Softball Cheerleading Having teams depends on the availability of volunteer coaches.
+Having teams depends on the availability of volunteer coaches.